 This last year has been one of discernment and prayer for our church’s outreach, as we look to the Holy Spirit for guidance and direction.
 We believe that She has provided that guidance.
 Through the Spirit, we have been able to assemble an outreach program that we believe will enable us to follow in Christ’s footsteps in service to God, by serving our Community.

 Critical to our community outreach is the need to recognize we are a small but passionate church with limited financial resources, but gifts and talents beyond expectation for our size.
 This combination of limited size, but extraordinary gifts suggested that to be most effective we needed to apply these gifts through partners in our greater community.

-We have, therefore, reached out to six partners with which we have begun a relationship.
+We have, therefore, reached out to four partners with which we have begun a relationship.
 Our outreach program thus consists of service to and with these partner ministries:

 - Lake Travis Crisis Ministry